athariqamj156/Spelling-Bee/README.md

-# Spelling-Bee
+# Spelling Bee
-Just a game where you can test your vocabulary skills
+Just a game that test your vocabulary skills